jeffmacius32/hello-world/README.md

 This is an Assignment

 # about me
-my name is Jeff Macius
+my name is Jeff Macius, I am a sudent